Asbestos Lawsuits in Michigan

 Most asbestos lawyers work on a "contingency fee" basis.
-This means that it will cost you nothing to file an asbestos lawsuit.
+This means that it will cost you nothing to file asbestos lawsuits.
 You will not need to pay unless you receive a settlement.

 Asbestos Law Firms

-Serling & Abramson focuses on bringing asbestos companies to justice by fighting on behalf of the victims of asbestos exposure.
-While the dangers of asbestos were known even before the 1940s, the mid-1960s saw the public rise of evidence linking asbestos to a number of serious diseases, including malignant mesothelioma cancer.
-Mesothelioma is a rare cancer that affects the linings of organs such as the heart, lungs, and abdominal cavity, and is the most serious disease caused by asbestos exposure.
+Serling & Abramson, P.C. focuses on bringing asbestos companies to justice by fighting on behalf of the victims of asbestos exposure.
+While the dangers of asbestos were known even before the 1940s, the mid-1960s saw the public rise of evidence linking asbestos to several serious diseases, including malignant mesothelioma cancer.
+Mesothelioma is a rare cancer that affects the lining of organs such as the heart, lungs, and abdominal cavity, and is the most serious disease caused by asbestos exposure.

-For a victim of an asbestos-related disease, or for their family members, there are many advantages to contacting an experienced asbestos law firm.
-Law firms that are focused on asbestos litigation can quickly and effectively evaluate your case, and determine your eligibility to seek compensation through an asbestos lawsuit and they will guide you through the process of the lawsuit.
+For a victim of an asbestos-related disease or their family members, there are many advantages to contacting an experienced asbestos law firm.
+Law firms that are focused on asbestos litigation can quickly and effectively evaluate your case, and determine your eligibility to seek compensation through asbestos lawsuits and they will guide you through the process of asbestis lawsuits.

 Asbestos law firms have helped thousands of individuals and their families obtain compensation for their losses and damages associated with asbestos-related illnesses.
 An asbestos law firm may be able to help you and your family recover losses suffered as a result of asbestos exposure, including: